-Selective Laser Trabeculoplasty is a new type of glaucoma laser surgery, which was approved by the FDA in 03/2001.
-Dr. Arthur Schwartz was a pioneer in the development of trabeculoplasty.
-SLT lowers eye pressure by improving the fluid outflow from the eye.
+Dr. Arthur Schwartz was a pioneer in the development of laser trabeculoplasty.
+Selective Laser Trabeculoplasty lowers eye pressure by improving the fluid outflow from the eye.
 It is sometimes called a “cool laser” because the ultra-short pulses of very low energy generate no heat.
 Selective Laser Trabeculoplasty appears to have the same benefit as the classic treatment, argon laser trabeculoplasty, in lowering pressure, but without the heat damage and scarring.
 It is believed that SLT, unlike argon laser trabeculoplasty, may be repeated safely many times and may also be used in patients who have had previous argon laser trabeculoplasty.
-The glaucoma surgery has been performed successfully in thousands of ophthalmology patients throughout the world.
+This glaucoma laser surgery has been performed successfully in thousands of ophthalmology patients throughout the world.

 Improved eye drops, which are easier to use and may have fewer side effects, are another tool in the treatment of glaucoma.
 One of these, a once-a-day, highly effective medication called lantanoprost is related to a substance that occurs naturally in the human body and so is well tolerated by most patients.

 Dr. Kenneth Schwartz is the expert in the placement of glaucoma drainage tubes for the treatment of advanced glaucoma.
 These microscopic devices allow fluid to flow from inside the eye to reduce elevated eye pressure in glaucoma.

 Drs.
 Schwartz and Weiss have co-authored a chapter on Laser Treatment of Glaucoma for one of the major textbooks in ophthalmology, and all three, as well as Dr. Dawson, teach at Georgetown University and the Washington Hospital Center.
-In addition, Dr. Weiss is the Civilian Glaucoma Consultant at Walter Reed Military Medical Center.
+For over twenty years, Dr. Weiss was the Civilian Glaucoma Consultant at Walter Reed Military Medical Center.